Make Music NWCT is presented by the NWCT Arts Council. It is a free, live musical celebration on June 21 across our 25-town region.

 Almost anywhere can be a venue!
 We encourage people to think outside of the box as to what a venue can be.
 There is also an option to host online/virtual performances.
 We do encourage outdoor venues (with a backup ‘rain location’) to keep performances accessible.
 As a venue you are also able to review and approve performances.
 Register as a venue and request performances on our Matchmaking Portal.

 Image dimensions are optimized for Facebook (940×788), Instagram (800×800), and Twitter (1024×512).

 Make Music NWCT is a free region-wide celebration of music open to the public.
 It is an official chapter of International Make Music Day, which began in France as the Fête de la Musique in 1982.

-The goal is to spread the joy of music to communities around our region and to highlight the talents of local musicians.
-It is open to music makers of all ages, skill levels, and musical persuasions.
+The goal is to spread the joy of live music to our community and to highlight local musicians.
+It is open to performers of all ages, skill levels, and genres.

 Why isn’t it always on a weekend?

 Make Music Day always falls on the Summer Solstice, June 21st.
 It is celebrated in more than 750 cities around the world.

 Musicians and venues of all types are encouraged to participate in Make Music Day.
 There is no audition process, and students, amateurs, part-time professionals, and established artists are all welcome.

 The first step is to sign up through the Matchmaking Portal and connect with venues or artists to schedule performances.
 Surprise us with your creativity!